 Do You Think You’re an “A” List, Whale, Big Fish, Top-Tier Client to Your Advisor with the Amount of Funds You Have with Them Now?

-Here are some of the most disturbing things I have heard over the years on what these so-called “brokers, advisors, money managers” have been advised on how to prioritize their calls.
+Here are some of the most disturbing things I have heard over the years about how these so-called “brokers, advisors, and money managers” have been advised to prioritize their calls.
 They call their “A” list, Whale, Big Fish, Top-Tier Clients (important people) first when the market drops or is unstable and don’t worry about their little fish or bottom feeders (unimportant people), placing them at the bottom of their call list.

 • Call the Big Fish first; they will cause the biggest ripples if you upset them.

 • Maintain your Top-Tier clients first because most of your income depends on them.

 I find this very disturbing!
 Over the many years I have been helping thousands of clients retire, I have found one thing to be true: the smaller the amount of money someone has, the greater the impact a significant loss is on them.